Introducing Campus Hub: A New Platform for Distributing Goods on Campus

-Like many other products and areas of service, COVID-19 has accelerated smart technology innovations to adapt to the times.
+Like many other products and service areas, COVID-19 has accelerated smart technology innovations to adapt to the times.
 Looking longer term, it may no longer be enough for a smart locker to simply manage packages and deliveries for the mailroom.

 Enter the Campus Hub concept.

-The Cambus Hub distribution method is a simple concept – lockers as an exchange point for various items and goods.
-And it is the asset tracking software in the platform that is needed to ensure the system can keep getting smart.
-This helps to solve two major pain points that are plaguing the higher education space right now – the ability to do more with less staff, labor and resources and the need to create a revenue generating module.
+The Campus Hub distribution method is a simple concept – lockers as an exchange point for various items and goods.
+And it is the asset-tracking software in the platform that is needed to ensure the system can keep getting smart.
+This helps solve two major pain points plaguing the higher education space right now – the ability to do more with less staff, labor and resources and the need to create a revenue-generating module.

 These colleges aren’t simply purchasing a product.
 Rather, they are building a platform for distributing goods and items via a self-service, smart locker system that leverages existing processes and provides a comprehensive chain of custody.
 In essence, a smart locker solution today really should offer the following in order to remain relevant tomorrow:

 - Chain of custody in one system for packages that do not go in a locker.
 This includes large items, medicine, high-value items, food and more